 Chris Berthelsen is based in Tāmaki Makaurau, Aotearoa – formerly known as Auckland, New Zealand.
 He explores environments for creative activity, resident-led modification of the everyday environment, and alternative education(s).
 He is a co-founder of Activities and Research in Environments for Creativity Trust (Tāmaki Makaurau, Aotearoa) and Tanushimaru Institute for Art Research (Fukuoka, Japan).

-I am a human ecologist exploring sustainable human-nonhuman relationships, especially focusing on crop diversity and plant breeding.
+I am a human ecologist and lecturer at Kagawa University.
+My research focuses on sustainable human-nonhuman relationships, especially on crop diversity and plant breeding.
 My interest also includes multispecies thinking and post-capitalist possibilities.
-I’m currently a part-time researcher at Research Institute for Humanity and Nature.

 You can find me at ResearchGate.

 Our lab is best friends with the FEAST NPO and it’s team!

 Former lab members